NVIDIAGameWorks/Falcor/Docs/Usage/Path-Tracer.md

 When configured to use G-buffer input:

-- `bitangentW` is optional and only really needed for anisotropic materials (not supported yet) or if consistent tangent frames are needed.
+- `tangentW` is optional and only really needed for anisotropic materials (not supported yet) or if consistent tangent frames are needed.
 If not connected, a tangent frame is created based on the normal.
 - `viewW` is optional but needed for correct shading with depth-of-field (otherwise the view direction points towards the camera origin, instead of the actual lens sample position).
 - `vbuffer` is optional but needed for correct shading with dielectrics (glass), as the renderer fetches the material ID from this input.
 - All other inputs are required.